scaleway/terraform-provider-scaleway/docs/index.md

 ## Example

-Here is an example that will setup a web server with an additional volume, a public IP and a security group.
+Here is an example that will set up a web server with an additional volume, a public IP and a security group.

 You can test this config by creating a `test.tf` and run terraform commands from this directory: